Autobahn: Video games

-Need for Speed: ProStreet, Burnout 3: Takedown, and Burnout Dominator use autobahn as one of their tracks.
+Need for Speed: ProStreet and Burnout Dominator use the Autobahn as one of their tracks.
 Euro Truck Simulator, German Truck Simulator, and Euro Truck Simulator 2 feature the Autobahn in their open world maps.
-Burnout 3: Takedown named them as Alpine while Burnout Dominator divided them into two (Autobahn and Autobahn Loop).
+Burnout Dominator divided them into two (Autobahn and Autobahn Loop).

-Need for Speed: Porsche Unleashed also had a track that had the player drive across different sections of the autobahn.
-The entire game world of Crash Time: Autobahn Pursuit is set on the autobahn.
+Need for Speed: Porsche Unleashed also had a track that had the player drive across different sections of the Autobahn.
+The entire game world of Crash Time: Autobahn Pursuit is set on the Autobahn.

-In Gran Turismo 5, Gran Turismo 6 and Gran Turismo 7, a trophy is awarded to those who have driven the same distance as the autobahn total length.
+In Gran Turismo 5, Gran Turismo 6 and Gran Turismo 7, a trophy is awarded to those who have driven the same distance as the Autobahn total length.
 In December 2010 video game developer Synetic GmbH and Conspiracy Entertainment released the title Alarm für Cobra 11 – Die Autobahnpolizei featuring real world racing and mission-based gameplay.
 It is taken from the popular German television series about a two-man team of Autobahnpolizei first set in Berlin then later in North Rhine-Westphalia.
+Autobahn Police Simulator is a 2015 German police driving simulation game set on the Autobahn.